Buchanan-High-School/web-programming-2425/css/ex01/instructions.md

 # Welcome to CSS

 CSS stands for "Cascading Style Sheets" and is the language we use to control the _display_ of web pages.
 Remember that HTML is the markup - the type and content of our websites - and does not control how the information is actually displayed on the page.

-Web browsers all provide default styles so HTML can be interpreted and shown to the user if there is no styling information give.
-As developers, you have control over how your website appears to users.
+Web browsers all provide default styles so HTML can be interpreted and shown to the user if there is no styling information given.
+As developers, you have control over how your website appears to users and you can define your own styles.

 ## The <link> element